Columbus Domestic Violence Action Lawyers

 What Counts as Domestic Violence

-According to the statutes of Ohio's laws, there are actually multiple scenarios that could categorize domestic violence.
-Many people assume that domestic abuse means that a perpetrator is forcibly causing bodily harm, which is certainly included.
-However, even the mere threat of force or instigation of fear through such warnings also counts.
-Abuse of a sexual nature, whether a crime against a household member or a family member, as well as against a child, are also examples of domestic violence.
+According to Ohio statutes, there are a multiple scenarios that constitute domestic violence.
+Many people assume that help from the courts may be obtained only if a perpetrator is forcibly causing bodily harm.
+However, help may be obtained even where there is the mere threat of force.
+Abuse of a sexual nature against a spouse or partner, as well as against a child, are also examples of domestic violence.
 Taking away one's property or income, destroying a person's possessions, or restricting one's whereabouts or relationships can also be defined as abuse.

 Victims of Domestic Violence